mesosphere/konvoy-image-builder/docs/cli/konvoy-image_build_azure.md

   -h, --help                               help for azure
       --instance-type string               the Instance Type to use for the build (default "Standard_D2s_v3") --kubernetes-version string          The version of kubernetes to install.
-Example: 1.21.6 --location string                    the location in which to build the image (default "westus2") --overrides strings                  a comma separated list of override YAML files --packer-manifest string             provide the path to a custom packer manifest --packer-on-error string             [advanced] set error strategy for packer. strategies [cleanup, abort, run-cleanup-provisioner]
+Example: 1.21.6 --location string                    the location in which to build the image (default "westus") --overrides strings                  a comma separated list of override YAML files --packer-manifest string             provide the path to a custom packer manifest --packer-on-error string             [advanced] set error strategy for packer. strategies [cleanup, abort, run-cleanup-provisioner]